amanzi/amanzi/spack-repo/README.md

 ```

 The specific dependence on the cray scientific library is to make sure that `blas` and `lapack` are taken from there.
+Note that with versions of gcc higher than 8.3.0 there could be an argument mismatch error when building some libraries (such as [pflotran](https://github.com/spack/spack/issues/30498)).
+In that case, users should specify the following flag in the compilers.yaml file for the desired gcc version: `fflags:-fallow-argument-mismatch`.
 To test amanzi, proceed as explained above using `dev-build --test all`.

 # T-5 systems